peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

-Finds the remainder that results when dividing two arbitrary-precision decimal numbers, except the intermediate division is not adjusted to fit the precision of the given arithmetic context.
+Finds the remainder that results when dividing two arbitrary-precision decimal numbers, except the intermediate division is not adjusted to fit the precision of the specified arithmetic context.
 The value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.